martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 interval that endpoints keep Initial keys (usually ~1.5 RTTS), since Initial Packets are not authenticated.
 With version aliasing, attackers do not have the necessary keys to launch such an attack.

+QUIC version 1 can use a fixed symmetric cipher for its Initial Packets because the encryption is not providing true security.
+As this design aspires to stonger guarantees, the Encryption Context field of the Initial header provides the codepoints to enable use of other symmetric ciphers should AES-128-GCM be compromised in the future.
+This is to provide cryptographic agility in accordance with {{?RFC7696}}.

 ## Retry Injection